Wedding Photography is a very personal and subjective choice. So, when choosing your wedding Photographer it’s definitely worth doing some research.

 By this I mean genuine questions.
 Not a copied and pasted list of “100 must ask questions for your Photographer” you’ve found on a wedding website.
 These lists are not helpful to anyone!

 Before booking, talk to your Photographer.
-I would say to always have a meeting of some description before you commit to booking if you can.
-This can be done in person, via a phone call or video chat.
+I would say to always have a meeting of some description (in person, via a phone call or video chat) before you commit to booking if you can.
 You need to “click” with each other as you will spend more time together than anyone else on your day.

 0 Comments